jacobvsdanniel/sc2_elo/README.md

 https://tinyurl.com/sc2-tournament-elo

-- The table shows those players whose rating >= 1600 and #match >= 20
+- The tables show those players whose rating >= 1600 and #match >= 20
+- Two tabs rank players respectively by current ratings and highest career ratings
-- A total of 99 dominant players are on the list (as of now)
+- A total of 101/153 dominant players (current/highest) (as of now)
 - Players' races are shown as the races they use most frequently
-- The table also contains players' highest rating and rating changes in the past 60 days
+- The tables also contain players' rating changes in the past 180 days
-- 4 players have once achieved 2000+ ratings (as of now)
+- 7 players have once achieved 2000+ ratings (as of now)